| From the speech of Dr. Lee Edwards, Chairman of

 there will be education tools to help young people, particularly

 young people, to teach them what communism was and still is.
+Because we are committing ourselves to educating this and future

 generations about the history, philosophy and the legacy of communism.